eye-division/greenham-stories/_projects/through-the-lens.md

 *An Exhibition exploring life in Oxfordshire during the First World War asseen through the eyes of young people living in the county today.*

-A major outdoor exhibition at the Oxford Castle, the project is theresult of a 6 month collaboration between local young people, and heritageand media professionals.
+A major outdoor exhibition at the Oxford Castle, the project was the result of a 6 month collaboration between local young people, and heritageand media professionals.
 Supported by the Heritage Lottery Fund.
 Partnersinclude Museum of Oxford, University of Oxford, Soldiers of Oxfordshireand 66 Men of Grandpont.

 [https://www.facebook.com/OxfordImagesofWW1/](https://www.facebook.com/OxfordImagesofWW1/ "Oxford Images of WW1")
 <br>[http://fetedaythings.tumblr.com](http://fetedaythings.tumblr.com)